bg4uvr/esp8266mws/readme.md

 ## INTRODUCTION

 This small production is my first small experiment to learn ESP8266 Arduino.
-It uses common ESP8266 modules (such as Nodemcu, Wemos, etc.) and is connected with two pressure, temperature and humidity sensors of I2C bus.To implement the **simple** APRS weather station feature used by amateur radio operators (simple because it doesn't have wind, wind, and rainfall features, and there are no plans to add them in the future because they are expensive and not easy to play around with: -P).It is estimated that there are many small open source productions that can achieve similar functions.
+It uses common experimental circuit board (such as Nodemcu, Wemos, etc.) and is connected with two pressure, temperature and humidity sensors of I2C bus.To implement the **simple** APRS weather station feature used by amateur radio operators (simple because it doesn't have wind and rainfall features, and there are no plans to add them in the future because they are expensive and not easy to play around with: -P).It is estimated that there are many small open source productions that can achieve similar functions.
 In comparison, the main features of this one are as follows:

 - Simplicity